R-Gaurav/col786/README.md

 * Assignment 5:
-Given a task based functional data (Buckner et al. 2011; Yeo et al. 2011) of a subject, his structural data, five covariates one for each of the five motor tasks and slice time acquisition file, use FSL tool via command line interface to perform all the preprocessing and GLM analysis.
+Given a task based functional data (Buckner et al. 2011; Yeo et al. 2011) of a subject, his structural data, five covariates, one for each of the five motor tasks and slice time acquisition file, use FSL tool via command line interface to perform all the preprocessing and GLM analysis.